ibm-wsc/hyper-protect-virtual-servers-workshop/docs/glossary.md

 This glossary of terms consolidates the terms for the Hyper Protect Virtual Servers offering in alphabetical order to help both customers and internal team members to understand our offering better.

 ## Appliance
 IBM Secure Service Container based appliance provided by an Appliance Vendor.
-From Hosting Appliance perspective, it is the combination of IBM Secure Service Container and the Hyper Protect Virtual Server Hosting Appliance.
+From Hosting Appliance perspective, it is the combination of IBM Secure Service Container and the Hyper Protect Servers Hosting Appliance.

 ## Appliance Administrator
 The person administrating an appliance which includes tasks, such as configuring storage, or memory to the appliance or performing other configuration tasks through the API provided by SSC/the Hosting Appliance.